 Antonín Dvořák (to avoid possible embarrassment, it's D(ə)-VOR-zha(h)k, not Dvor-rak) (8 September 1841 — 1 May 1904).
 The most famous of Czech composers, Dvořák's musical idiom is infused with the traditions of his native Bohemia.
 In addition to this musical nationalism, Dvořák also exemplified many other characteristics of the late Romantic period, including writing for large orchestras, lush melodies, and powerful, emotional climaxes.
 The influence of Johannes Brahms shows on Dvořák in that Dvořák declined to assign programs to his symphonies and often used classical forms.
 On the other hand, the Wagnerian influence also strongly manifests itself in Dvořák, especially in the tone poems and operas.
 Dvořák, a prolific composer, created works in almost all genres.
 These include 9 symphonies, a piano, cello and violin concerto, 10 operas, numerous religious works, 14 string quartets and other chamber works, and many attractive small scale pieces like the Slavonic Dances.
 These 16 short pieces based on Bohemian folk tunes helped launch Dvořák's career and were inspired by Brahms's similar Hungarian Dances.

 His most popular work is by far Symphony No. 9 in E minor, Op.
 95 ("From the New World").
 The sublime "Largo" (Listen here) from this symphony has become a popular Standard Snippet.
-He wrote the symphony while staying in the United States, during which he studied and admired African American spirituals.
+He wrote it while staying in the United States, during which he studied and admired African American spirituals.
 Many scholars have argued that the thematic materials of the symphony are in fact based on spirituals, though Dvořák always denied this.
-Music from the exciting and powerful Allegro con fuoco ending movement of this symphony was later stolen by John Williams for use in Jaws, though these days it may be better known for its use in one of the climatic battles of the anime One Piece.
+Music from the exciting and powerful Allegro con fuoco ending movement of this symphony was later stolen by John Williams for use in Jaws, though these days it may be better known for its use in one of the climactic battles of the anime One Piece.
 Ironically, the use of the "Largo" in adverts by British bread manufacturer Hovis has led to be it being regarded as a leitmotif for Yorkshire in the UK.note

 His other two popular symphonies are Symphony No. 7 in D minor (1885), Op.
 70 and Symphony No. 8 in G major, Op.
 88. The latter contains another lovely slow movement.
-All of Dvořák's symphonies are worth checking out, those the last three are the ones most often performed and recorded.
+All of Dvořák's symphonies are worth checking out, though the last three are the ones most often performed and recorded. note

 His Cello Concerto in B minor, Op.
 104 is arguably the greatest work for that instrument.
 Dvořák again wrote this work while in America.
 The Piano Concerto in G minor, Op.
 33 and Violin Concerto in A minor, Op.
 53 are both excellent, attractive pieces, though not as distinguished as the cello concerto.